 #!/bin/bash while : do if ping -c 1 ip_address &> /dev/null then echo "Host is online" break fi sleep 5 done

-The script above will check whether a host is online or not every 5 seconds and when the host goes online the script will notify you and stop.
+The script checks whether a host is online or not every 5 seconds.
+When the host goes online, the script will notify you and stop.

 How the script works: